Deal or No Deal (American game show): Season 4 (2008–09)

-The week before Rodriguez's victory, the October 22, 2008 episode featured the most infamous contestant when Richie Bell of Karns City, Pennsylvania kept his briefcase (case number 15) all the way to the end and turning down multiple banker offers of over $600,000 and it came down to either the $1,000,000 prize or $1.
+The week before Rodriguez's victory, the October 22, 2008 episode featured the most infamous contestant when Richie Bell of Karns City, Pennsylvania kept his briefcase (case number 15) all the way to the end and turning down multiple banker offers of over $400,000 and it came down to either the $1,000,000 prize or $1 after turning down the final offer of $416,000.
 After turning down an offer to switch cases with the remaining case (case number 11), it was revealed that Bell had the $1 case, and only received a consolation prize of $10,001.
 Bell's blunder turned into an internet meme, though Mandel would later state that Bell was one of his favorite contestants.
 A 2018 update showed Bell now living with his family in Henderson, Nevada and having lost considerable weight after having successful gastric sleeve surgery.

 Deal or No Deal aired its 200th-episode celebration on November 3, 2008, with a series of four speed-round games with four different contestants; however, NBC aired this episode out of order, and in reality only 186 episodes had aired at this point.
 In the episode, the contestant chose all the cases to open for a round at once and they were opened right away.
 They only had 20 seconds to accept a bank offer or not.
 If time ran out, it was an automatic "No Deal".
 After accepting a bank offer, the contestant's case was immediately opened without playing on to find out what would have happened had they declined the offer.